 The ten containers are hidden in the community of Quarry Park and the future of each piece will be subject to chance.
-You are invited to find these works.
-Click here for the google map that shows the locations of the artworks or scan the QR code below.
+Click here for the google map that shows the locations of the artworks.

 *Common materials for the facades of buildings in Quarry Park.